 Level 1 securities consist of highly liquid money market funds for which the carrying amounts approximate their fair values due to their short maturities.
 U.S. Treasury securities are valued using Level 1 inputs based on unadjusted, quoted prices in active markets that are observable at the measurement date for identical assets or liabilities.
-Level 2 securities, consisting of corporate debt, commercial paper and U.S. government agency securities, are measured based on other observable inputs, including broker or dealer quotations or alternative pricing sources.
+Level 2 securities, consisting of corporate debt, commercial paper, U.S. government agency securities and asset-backed securities, are measured based on other observable inputs, including broker or dealer quotations or alternative pricing sources.
 When quoted prices in active markets for identical assets or liabilities are not available, we rely on non-binding quotes from our investment managers, which are based on proprietary valuation models of independent pricing services.
 These models generally use inputs such as observable market data, quoted market prices for similar instruments or historical pricing trends of securities relative to our peers.
 To validate the fair value determinations provided by our investment managers, we review the pricing movement in the context of overall market trends and trading information from our investment managers.
 In addition, we assess the inputs and methods used in determining the fair value in order to determine the classification of securities in the fair value hierarchy.
-We had no Level 3 securities either as of June 30, 2021 or December 31, 2020.
+We had no Level 3 securities as of March 31, 2022 or December 31, 2021.

-There were no transfers within the hierarchies during the three and six months ended June 30, 2021 or the year ended December 31, 2020.
+There were no transfers within the hierarchies during the three months ended March 31, 2022 or the year ended December 31, 2021.